Foulks-Plb/ERC20-wallet-viewer/README.md

 Several solutions can be set up:
 - Scrapping the whole blockchain into an indexed database and listen for new blocks to modify this database (like etherscan)
 - Deploy a Subgraphs listening to ERC20 contracts: https://github.com/georgeroman/erc20-subgraph
-&#8594; I was attracted to go with this efficient solution but I didn't have enough time to set it up.
 - Etherplex is a library that consolidates the list of the ethers.js contract function calls into one JSON-RPC call on the multicall smart contract aggregate function, which iterates and executes the list of contract function calls. https://github.com/makerdao/multicall

 ### Chosen solution